williarj/williarj.github.io/research/research.markdown

 <h2>Past Research Students</h2>

+<h3>Mason Reid - BIO 2024 </h3>
+"The Genetic History of Hemp and Drug Type *Cannabis* Since Domestication."

+Mason is working on a project to do scans of selection on different types of *Cannabis* to detect the effects of domestication across the genome.

+<h3>Vidhu Naik (CS) and Jackson Shen (CS) - 2023 </h3>
+"Detecting Recent Frequency Dependent Selection using Random Forests and Bayesian Networks."

+Vidhu and Jackson worked on a Senior Research Project to develop a pipeline to train machine learning algorithms to detect balancing selection.
+They then applied this pipeline to *Capsella grandiflora* data to compare to earlier approaches.

+<h3>Michael Hicks - BIO 2023 </h3>
+"Assessing the Effects of the Sonic Hedgehog Pathway Inhibitor Genistein on the Growth and Regeneration of *H. littoralis*."

+Michael worked to create protocols for testing the effects of one particular protein pathway on the regeneration abilities of Hydra.

+<h3>Andrea (Ziqi) Chen - CS and BIO minor 2024</h3>
+"The effects of learning on the evolution of female mate choice."

+Andrea worked on this project through the RSURF program over the summer of her second year at Rose.
+This work will be presented at the Evolution 2023 conference.

+Andrea will be working on a thesis project in 2023-24.

 <h3>Ferguson Zhang - BIO/BCMB 2021</h3>
 "The genome-wide computational detection of short-term balancing selection in *Capsella grandiflora*."

-Ferguson is working on using deep sequencing of one population of *Capsella grandiflora* to detect signals of balancing selection across the genome.
+Ferguson worked  on using deep sequencing of one population of *Capsella grandiflora* to detect signals of balancing selection across the genome.

 <h3>Kathi Munoz-Hofman - BMTH 2020</h3>
 "Using Support Vector Machines and CKSAAP to Identify Protein Targets of Halopyridines."